YourOnly-One/content/way/en-ph/blog/posts/2016/20160216-job-complains.md

 Can any of us today stand in Job's shoes?
 I do not know.
 I probably will get crushed to dust.
 Imagine melting right there and then.
 I will want to bury myself alive just not to hear the words of <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YaHuWaH).
 I will want not only to curse my birth but be totally eliminated from existence.

 I believe that only Job can survive such an encounter, no one else.
-For the rest of us, who are not even 0.001% as righteous as Job was, we are blessed enough that <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YaHuWaH) sent his Son <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (pronunciation: yah-hu-shua; transliteration: Yahushua; also read: {{< reflangtitle path="20160203-messiah-yahushua-yahusha.md" >}}) to die for us, buried, and resurrected from the dead, so that you and I can live.
+For the rest of us, who are not even 0.001% as righteous as Job was, we are blessed enough that <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YaHuWaH) sent his Son <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> (pronunciation: yah-hu-shua; transliteration: Yahushua; also read: [](20160203-messiah-yahushua-yahusha.md)) to die for us, buried, and resurrected from the dead, so that you and I can live.

 If Job, the most righteous man on earth, was allowed to go through the lowest of lowest of lowest a man can ever be, how much more us?
 If you read Job's arguments, he argued why he should go through the worst a man can ever bear while people the likes of us did not.